 The Superintendent determines whether students can safely be transported to and from school and if staff can arrive at school safely.
 The Superintendent tries to make the decision to open on time or close schools by 6:00 AM.
 However, there may be times when the decision must be made later.

-In the event of a weather-related or emergency closing or transition to remote learning, the District will use the following communication methods:
+In the event of a weather-related or emergency closing or delayed start, the district will use the following communication methods:

 - Recorded phone call

-- District social media post - Facebook, Instagram, and Twitter
+- District social media channels - Facebook and Instagram

-The District’s mass notification system, syncs with our student information system nightly.
+The district’s mass notification system (ParentSquare) syncs nightly with our student information system (Infinite Campus).
 It is important for families to ensure contact information is up to date.
-To review or updated your contact information, please log into your Campus Parent Portal account.
+To review or update your contact information, please log into your Campus Parent Portal account.

 Wind Chill Warning